 Does your job ask you to shell out a couple hundred bucks to upgrade your software or buy staples?
 And if it’s teaching your kid how to multiply better or be able to compose a sentence without referring to spell check, isn’t that extra $10 a little worth it?

 I’m frustrated by our entitlement.
-We act like we’re doing the schools and the teachers a favor when we fill that backpack with tissues and markers.
+We act like we’re doing the schools and teachers a favor when we fill that backpack with Kleenex and markers.

 Umm, let’s back up a minute.
 Aren’t they the ones doing us the favor?